Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Preliminaries on Hypotheses Tests

 for large $n$.

-For all tests, we shall consider large samples and we are interested in minimizing the exponential rate of the probability of a wrong decision.
+For all tests, we shall consider large data sets and we are interested in minimizing the exponential rate of the probability of a wrong decision.
 In this direction, it will be necessary to study Large Deviations properties first.
-The results on Large Deviations properties need in here are presented in Section \ref{LDP}.
+The results on Large Deviations, that we need here, shall be presented in Section \ref{LDP}.

+From an experimental point of view, the confidence in the information $S_n (y)> u_n$, given by a Birkhoff's time series of large size $n$ obtained from the ergodicity of $\mu_0$, is related to the asymptotic velocity of the sequence $\mu_{0}\left( S_n\leq u_n \right)$ going to zero, when $n$ goes to infinity.

-For the Neyman-Pearson hypotheses test (see Section \ref{NP} and \ref {Optimal}), the large samples will be taken according to $\mu_{1}$ and we want to estimate how small is the probability $1 -\beta_n$ of announcing $H_0$ when $H_1$ is true.
+For the Neyman-Pearson Lemma (see Section \ref{NP} and Subsection \ref {Optimal}), the large samples will be taken according to $\mu_{1}$ and we want to estimate how small is the probability $1 -\beta_n$ of announcing $H_0$ when $H_1$ is true.
 In this case, we shall consider samples of the process $S_n$, for $n \in \N$, which will be produced with the random choice given by $\mu_{1}$ and not by $\mu_{0}$.

-We denote by $\beta_n= \mu_1 ({\cal R}_n)$ \emph{the power of the test} at time $n$.
-We want to analyze the \emph{misspecification probability, or type II error}, which will be denoted by $1-\beta_n$, from samples of size $n$.
+We denote by $\beta_n := \mu_1 ({\cal R}_n)$ \emph{the power of the test} at time $n$.
+We want to analyze the \emph{misspecification probability}, or the \emph{type II error}, which will be denoted by